nguyenphuminh/JeChain/CONTRACT.md

 ## What are smart contracts?
-Smart contracts are basically pieces of code that attaches to an address.
-It get called every time someone create a transaction pointing to its address.
-Remember that smart contracts can be deployed only once with each address.
+Smart contracts are basically pieces of code that are attached to an address.
+They get called every time someone create a transaction pointing to their contract address.
+Remember that smart contracts can only be deployed once with each address, bringing immutability.

 ## Using Jelscript to create smart contracts
 Jelscript is basically a small low-level language used to create smart contracts on JeChain.